 Dark spots that look like bruises

-If, however, you develop a fever, headache, body aches or other signs of infection after being bitten, contact your doctor.
+If you've been bitten by a mosquito and develop a fever, headache, body aches or other signs of infection, contact your doctor.

-As you might expect, there are many, many types of spiders running around North America.
+As you might expect, there are many, many types of spiders crawling around North America.
 The number of species has recently been put at 3,000; worldwide that number climbs to 35,000!
-And, because they’re all so different types ̶ Black Widow spiders, Brown Recluse spiders, Common House spiders, Jumping spiders, and Wolf spiders, among others ̶ their individual bites can look quite different.
+And, because they are so many different types, from black widows and brown recluse siders to jumping spiders and wolf spiders, their individual bites can look quite different.

 Generally speaking, a spider bite looks a lot like any other bug bite; in fact, you may not even notice that you’ve been bitten.
-That is certainly not true for bites from Black Widow or Brown Recluse spiders.
-Those will certainly require a quick visit to the doctor!
+That is certainly not true for bites from black widow or brown recluse spiders.
+Those will require a quick visit to the doctor!
 If you’re not sure which kind of spider bit you, go anyway.
-You can’t be too careful!
+You can’t be too careful.